fugeela/Arbitration/README.md

 For inclusion in agreements, governance docs:

-***Any dispute, controversy, or claim arising out of or relating to this contract, or the breach, termination, or invalidity thereof, shall be settled by arbitration in accordance with the [lexDAO Arbitration Rules](www.github.com/LexDAO/Arbitration) in effect on the date of this contract.
+***Any dispute, controversy, or claim arising out of or relating to this contract, or the breach, termination, or invalidity thereof, shall be settled by arbitration in accordance with the [LexDAO Arbitration Rules](www.github.com/LexDAO/Arbitration) in effect on the date of this contract.
 The appointing authority shall be LexDAO LLC.
 (a) The number of arbitrators shall be three.
 (b) The place of arbitration shall be [the LexDAO Discord Channel](discord.com/lexDAO).